pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 ```
 my-exported-installation.zip
 ```
-We can now have have multiple versions of this object stored in our S3 bucket:
+We can now have multiple versions of this object stored in our S3 bucket:
 ```
 my-exported-installation.zip (version 111111)
 my-exported-installation.zip (version 121212)